Catel/Catel.Docs/src/vnext/catel-mvvm/behaviors-triggers/focus.md

 </ListBox>
 ```

-If you are using Silverlight, and you don't want the default delay of 500 milliseconds, make sure to explicitly set it to 0

 ## Focus when a property changes

  It is possible to set the focus when a specific property changes.
 For example, when a value is set, the focus must move on to a new control.
 This can be done via the following code: